Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Introduction

 The present work strongly relies on the previous paper \cite{paper1defeaturing} by the authors, where a precise mathematical framework for analysis-aware defeaturing is introduced in the context of Poisson's equation.
 In that paper, an efficient and reliable \textit{a posteriori} estimator of the defeaturing error in energy norm is derived, based on the variational formulations of the exact and defeatured problems.
 It has then been generalized in \cite{paper3multifeature} to geometries with multiple features, in the context of linear elasticity and Stokes equations.

 In the following, we are interested in the numerical approximation of the defeatured problem presented in \cite{paper1defeaturing}.
-First, we introduce an \textit{a posteriori} estimator of the overall error between the exact solution of the PDE defined in the exact domain, and the numerical approximation of the solution of the corresponding PDE defined in the defeatured domain.
-The proposed estimator is able to control both the defeaturing error and the numerical error contributions of the overall numerical defeatured error.
+We first introduce an \textit{a posteriori} estimator of the overall error between the exact solution of the PDE defined in the exact domain, and the numerical approximation of the solution of the corresponding PDE defined in the defeatured domain.
+The proposed estimator can be adapted to any FE method used for the discretization of the given problem, and it is able to control both the defeaturing error and the numerical error contributions of the overall numerical defeatured error.
 This allows us to design an adaptive algorithm which is twofold.
-In one hand, the algorithm is able to perform some standard mesh refinement on the hierarchical mesh to reduce the discretization error.
-In the other hand, starting from a fully defeatured geometry on which the solution can be computed, the adaptive strategy is also able to perform some geometric refinement to reduce the error due to defeaturing.
+On the one hand, the algorithm is able to perform some standard mesh refinement on the hierarchical mesh to reduce the discretization error.
+On the other hand, starting from a fully defeatured geometry on which the solution can be computed, the adaptive strategy is also able to perform some geometric refinement to reduce the error due to defeaturing.
 That is, at each iteration step, the features that most affect the solution accuracy are marked to be added to the geometrical model at the next iteration.
-In particular, we then concentrate on the THB-spline based IGA numerical approximation of the elliptic problem at hand.
+We then concentrate in particular on the THB-spline based IGA numerical approximation of the elliptic problem at hand.
 We detail the proposed adaptive strategy in this framework, and give a mathematical proof of the reliability of the error estimator when IGA is used.

+Our approach is similar to the one of Burman et al. in \cite{burman2019posteriori}, but we aim at setting a framework in which defeaturing is considered independently from the numerical setting.
+That is, the adaptive method that we propose does not depend on the chosen numerical method, and it allows to locally determine where the simplification of the geometry, which does not necessarily come from the meshing process, affects the solution accuracy.